sayfjawad/throttling-service/README.md

 # Throttling-service & OSDBK

 The Throttling Service acts as an intermediary between the JMS Consumer and EbMS Core.
 The Throttling Service receives a REST call from the JMS Consumer that holds a receiver oin.
-The Throttling Service then queries the EbMS database and returns a.
-The jms-consumer will be the main consumer of this service.
+The Throttling Service then queries the EbMS database and returns a boolean to signal if the afnemer should be throttled.

 The Throttling Service is part of OSDBK (Open Source Dienst Beveiligd Koppelvlak).
 OSDBK consists of five applications: